-In late 2016, Alchemist CDC was awarded a Local Food Promotion Program Planning Grant by the USDA to assess the viability of Alchemy Kitchen- a food business incubator serving low-income populations in Sacramento.
+Alchemist CDC is developing Alchemy Kitchen- a food business incubator serving low-income populations in Sacramento.

 A food business incubator supports local food entrepreneurs by offering needed resources such as low-cost access to a licensed commercial kitchen, assistance complying with food safety regulations, business planning support and opportunities to grow their local food business successfully.
 Alchemy Kitchen will also focus on connecting low-income food entrepreneurs to local sources and emphasize healthier food options.

-Alchemist CDC, with in-kind support from Dr. Kristin Kiesel (from the Department of Agricultural and Resource Economics – UC Davis), is performing a feasibility study to assess whether Alchemy Kitchen can be sustained in Sacramento.
-We are also receiving in-kind support from Capsity Inc., (a California Benefit Corporation) to create a successful business plan for the creation of Alchemy Kitchen.
+In late 2016, Alchemist CDC was awarded a Local Food Promotion Program Planning Grant by the USDA, with in-kind support from Dr. Kristin Kiesel (from the Department of Agricultural and Resource Economics – UC Davis), we conducted a feasibility study which found great project potential and viability.
+A copy of the feasibility study can be obtained HERE.
+We are also receiving in-kind support from Capsity Inc., (a California Benefit Corporation) to construct a business plan for the successful creation of Alchemy Kitchen.

 Alchemy Kitchen will be modeled on appropriate aspects of other successful food business incubators, some examples include:

 Hot Bread Kitchen in New York City- Website